Skip to main content

 The keyboard is held in place with strong magnets.
 Apply gradually increasing force to avoid having the keyboard violently eject.

-Grip the two pull tabs along the bottom of the keyboard.
+Grip the two pull tabs along the bottom of the keyboard and lift until its magnets release.

 Remove the keyboard.